Contra (New England)

 Box circulate,

-pull-by right with partner to cross the set, hinge left neighbor to reform longways waves (men facing out, ladies facing in - but ‘progressed’).
-(2)
+pull-by right with partner to cross the set, rotate to hinge left neighbor and reform longways waves - men facing out, ladies facing in (‘progressed’).
+(4)

 Chuck the Budgie